Notice

 M01

-A developer with basic knowledge of the traceability use case looks for an introduction to the traceability architecture.
-He or she gets the idea of essential design very fast.
+Developers with basic knowledge of the traceability use case look for an introduction to the traceability architecture.
+They get the idea of essential design very fast.

 M02

-A senior developer looks for a reference implementation of the traceability use case functionalities.
-He or she gets it within the source code.
+Senior developers look for a reference implementation of the traceability use case functionalities.
+They get it within the source code.

 M03

-A developer wants to implement new features.
-He or she is able to add it to the source code easily.
+Developers want to implement new features.
+They are able to add it to the source code easily.

 M04